oslabs-beta/Lighthouse/README.md

 ## Monitoring

-A minimal GUI provides clear and custom visualization of cluster peformance and health.
-Users are able to see what they want to see, how they want to see it - performance can be represented in several ways, including scatter plots, pie charts, or traditional graphs.
+A minimal GUI provides clear visualization of cluster peformance and health.
+Users are able to get the information they need immediately, allowing for on-time system predictions and decisions.

-## Writability

-Topics can be directly accessed and manipulated within the cluster via a write feature that manages cluster information.

-## Performance Comparison

-Utilizing an import and export feature, Lighthouse allows for current metrics to be exported and external metrics to be imported.
-A comparison tool allows for these metrics at different instances to be compared side-by-side for immediate diagnostics of cluster health.

 # Getting Started